Does the answer to the UK’s productivity puzzle lie across the Atlantic?

 The benefits of the USA’s collaborative dynamic could extend beyond just improved productivity for British construction.
 Better dialogue between employers and employees may also help address UK construction’s other chronic problem – the shortage of skilled labour.

-Turner & Townsend has long championed collaboration across the supply chain as an effective way to improve client value; and collaboration between employers and employees is no less important.
+We have long championed collaboration across the supply chain as an effective way to improve client value; and collaboration between employers and employees is no less important.

 This approach might ultimately secure the UK construction industry’s ability to deliver the ambitious programme of infrastructure and house building that is needed.